MOODY'S FISHCAMP The World's Most Amazing Short Term Rentals.

 Lake LBJ contains a moderate density largemouth and Guadalupe bass population.
 There is also a moderate density white bass population with runs occurring up the Llano River in the spring (February-May).
 Lake LBJ's white crappie population is the best of any of the Highland Lakes chain.
 Blue, channel, and flathead catfish are abundant and occur throughout the reservoir.

-Species Poor Fair Good Excellent Large-mouth Bass Catfish Crappie White Bass Sunfish
+Species Poor Fair Good Excellent Large-mouth Bass yes Catfish yes Crappie yes White Bass yes Sunfish yes

 The shoreline surrounding Lake LBJ is highly developed, with miles of bulkhead and boat houses that provide cover.
 Several creeks wind back off the main lake, providing shallow vegetative cover in the form of water willow and spatterdock.
 The area near the dam is rocky and clear, while the upper end of the reservoir is more sandy and stained.
 A small power plant is located in the Horseshoe Bay area, discharging hot water during the winter, when forage and game fish will concentrate in this area.
 Many submerged brush piles are hidden beneath the surface and can provide excellent angling opportunities if located.
 Don't expect these "honey holes" to be advertised, good electronic sonar equipment will be needed to find these structures.